Updated 4/15/2026

 Does Period Poverty Occur in the United States?

 YEP!
-According to Reuters Health, nearly two-thirds of menstruators in the United States could not afford period products.
+According to Reuters Health, nearly two-thirds of menstruators in the United States could not afford menstrual products.
 At the same time, nearly half had to choose between food and tampons.
-And while government aid offers forms of financial relief to those who need it, neither food stamps or WIC, unfortunately, cover the cost of period products.
+And while government aid offers forms of financial relief to those who need it, neither food stamps or WIC, unfortunately, covers the cost of period products.

 How Can I Help End Period Poverty?